MuhammedBuyukkinaci/Django-CRM-Project/README.md

 47) In leads/models.py, we want to call post_user_created_signal function when we receive a post_save event.

 48) Signals are so powerful in Django.

+49) Create a new app called agents and register the app in djcrm/settings.py.
+Create agents/urls.py.
+Update djcrm/urls.py .
+Create the contents of agents app in the way we did in leads app.

+50) Add agents to templates/navbar.html

+51) A user is either an agent or an organizer.
+Add is_organisor and is_agent fields to User class in leads/models.py .
+Then makemigrations and migrate.